johnpapa/shopping-for-codespaces/README.md

    > You need compute power to run the app and debug it.
 You can seamlessly transition from <github.dev> to the full power of compute in the cloud.
 Let's see how.

-1. Press the button `Continue Working On ...` to be transitioned to CodeSpaces.
+1. Press the button `Continue Working On ...` and then select `Create New CodeSpace` to be transitioned to CodeSpaces.

    > The browser refreshes and you're now working with compute resources which allow you to run, debug, and use the terminal.
+It even ran `npm install` to prepare your app by installing your dependencies!
+This is using the default devcontainer for Node.js.
+You can create a custom devcontainer, by following the link in the terminal comments.
+But that's for another day, let's debug your app.

 1. You press `<F5>` to debug the app.